Fellowship Program FAQ

 What if I do not live in the Cambridge area?
 Are remote fellowships offered?

-There are no Berkman fellowships that are exclusively remote.
-A significant degree of physical presence will be required over the course of the year, and it is the responsibility of each fellow to plan for and arrange their visits to Cambridge.
-When fellows work primarily from afar, they are expected to participate regularly in some Center community activities in real time through remote means.
+There are no Berkman fellowships that are exclusively remote, and we expect fellows to either live in the Cambridge area or spend a significant portion of their time here over the course of the year.
+It is the responsibility of each fellow to plan for and arrange their visits to Cambridge.

 Does the Berkman Center sponsor visas for international fellows?

-We work with the Harvard International Office (HIO) to sponsor visas for our international fellows.
-An outline of the visa application process can be found on the HIO website at: http://hio.harvard.edu/immigration/applyingforavisa/thescholarvisaproces...
+For fellowships through our open call for applications, we work with the Harvard International Office (HIO) to sponsor visa paperwork for our eligible international fellows.
+An outline of the visa application process and requirements may be found on the HIO website at: http://hio.harvard.edu/scholar-visa-process.

 Will the Berkman Center write a letter of support for my Fulbright/grant/etc. application before I am selected as a Berkman fellow?